 Randal K. Quarles, Vice Chair for Supervision

 Randal K. Quarles took office as a member of the Board of Governors of the Federal Reserve System on October 13, 2017, to fill an unexpired term ending on January 31, 2018.
-He was sworn in as Vice Chairman for Supervision on October 13, 2017.
-His term as Vice Chairman for Supervision ends on October 13, 2021.
+He was reappointed to the Board and sworn in on July 23, 2018, for a term ending January 31, 2032.
+He was sworn in as Vice Chair for Supervision on October 13, 2017.
+His term as Vice Chair for Supervision ends on October 13, 2021.

 Prior to his appointment to the Board, Mr. Quarles was founder and managing director of the Cynosure Group, a Utah-based investment firm.
 Before founding the Cynosure Group, Mr. Quarles was a partner at The Carlyle Group, a private equity firm based in Washington, DC.

 From September 2005 to November 2006, Mr. Quarles served as Under Secretary of the Treasury for Domestic Finance.
 Prior to serving as Under Secretary, from April 2002 to August 2005, Mr. Quarles was Assistant Secretary of the Treasury for International Affairs.
 During his tenure, Mr. Quarles served as policy chair of the Committee on Foreign Investment in the United States.
 Prior to joining the Department of the Treasury, Mr. Quarles served, from August 2001 to April 2002, as the U.S. Executive Director of the International Monetary Fund.

 From January 1991 to January 1993, he served in the Treasury Department as a Special Assistant to the Secretary of the Treasury for Banking Legislation and as Deputy Assistant Secretary of the Treasury for Financial Institutions.